jrheard/blog/_drafts/quinto.md

 <div class="grid-container small" id="grid-2"></div>

+That's really most of the game.
+If you're making the first move, your move must begin in the middle of the board; otherwise, your move must begin next to at least one previously placed tile.

 Now that you know how to make a move, let's talk about how scores work.
 It's easiest to explain that with examples.
 Let's say it's your turn, and the board currently looks like this:

 <div class="grid-container small" id="grid-3"></div>